- Things to Know

 - Wolff-Parkinson-White syndrome (20% may develop flutter and 7% may develop fibrillation)

 What is the difference between the treatments for atrial flutter and atrial fibrillation?

 In general, because these two arrhythmias are similar in their potential causes, the American Heart Association suggests the same treatment guidelines for both AFib and atrial flutter.
-The goal of any of these treatments is to return the heart to a normal condition, removal of signals to generate the arrhythmias.
+The goal of any of these treatments is to return the heart to a normal condition and remove signals to generate arrhythmias.

 In some individuals, vagal maneuvers like bearing down to have a bowel movement or administration of an IV dose of adenosine may stop atrial flutter.
 They do not work well for treatment or conversion or stoppage of AFib.
-However, other medications and procedures are virtually identical (dosage may vary) for treatment of flutter and fibrillation according to the American Heart Association.
-Medications include antidysrhythmics and beta blockers.
-Anticoagulants are used prevent blood clots (thromboembolic problems).
+However, other medications and procedures are virtually identical (dosage may vary) for the treatment of flutter and fibrillation according to the American Heart Association.
+Medications include antidysrhythmics and beta-blockers.
+Anticoagulants are used to prevent blood clots (thromboembolic problems).